phan/phan/internal/CLI-HELP.md

   (Phan relies on Reflection for some param counts and checks for undefined classes/methods/functions)

+ --minimum-target-php-version {7.0,7.1,7.2,7.3,7.4,8.0,native}
+  The PHP version that will be used for feature/syntax compatibility warnings.

  -i, --ignore-undeclared
   Ignore undeclared functions and classes